Reaction To New Provincial Law That Comes Into Effect October 15th

 - Don’t wait for the enforcement date of Ontario’s new CO law.
-Ensure your family is protected, by installing carbon monoxide alarm outside sleeping areas.
+Ensure your family is protected, by installing at least one CSA-6.19.01 approved carbon monoxide alarm outside bedrooms.
 For optimal protection, install a CO alarm on every storey.

 - Have a licenced technician inspect your fuel burning appliances (re. furnace, range, fireplace, water heater) annually, to ensure they are in proper working order and vented correctly

 - For families with older parents or relatives, help them inspect their CO alarms.